 Those who are eligible under Smart and Skilled for subsidised training funded by the NSW Government.
 Students will be required to set access controls to allow the NSW Department of Industry, skills and Regional development to access to your USI records.

-12. Enrolment
+Enrolment

-To enrol in your chosen course, an enrolment form is to be completed at an ARC training venue.
-The enrolment form is a requirement for all students of nationally recognised training and obtain a qualification.
+To enrol in your chosen course, an enrolment form is to be completed at an ARC Training venue.
+The enrolment form is a requirement for all students who want to participate in nationally recognised training and obtain a qualification.

 At enrolment you will be asked to discuss and provide personal details about language spoken, when you were born and consent to use your personal details and share with the Australian Skills and Quality Authority and National Centre for Vocational Education and Research for the purpose of reporting, monitoring and meeting the requirements of being a registered training provider.